WhichBrowser/Parser-PHP/README.md

 How to install it
 -----------------

 Place the files in a directory on your server.
 The server should be able to handle PHP and included is a `.htaccess` file that instructs the server to also use PHP to parse the `detect.js` file.
-This is required and if your server does not support `.htaccess` files you need to find a way to make your browser do the same.
+This is required and if your server does not support `.htaccess` files you need to find a way to make your server do the same.

-Then load the `detect.js` file on your webpage.
+Then load the `detect.js` file using a normal `script` tag on on your webpage.

 How to use it